raghav-kamboj/POV-Ray/README.md

 2. Choose the appropriate version for your operating system (Windows, macOS, Linux).
 3. Follow the installation instructions to set up POV-Ray on your computer.

+### Interface Familiarization

+**Text Editor:**
+- Write scripts to describe your scene.

+**Rendering Window:**
+- Displays the rendered image based on your script.

+**Messages Pane:**
+- Shows messages, errors, and other information related to the rendering process.

 ---

 ## 3. Basic Scene Structure